powershellfish/powershellfish.github.io/README.md

 * Psychically or automatically know what information needs to be included or excluded in documentation
 * Write information that people won't want to use
 * Get bored

+# What you can expect to see here in the future

+I plan to experiment with some stuff here, like:
+> Python
+> PowerShell scripts
+> HTML and CSS
+> A maybe a little JavaScript!